aws-samples/aurora-dsql-samples/README.md

 |   Python   |     [python/](python)      |
 |    Ruby    |       [ruby/](ruby)        |

-Within each directory, you will find SDK-specific instructions for understanding and invoking example code.
+Each example includes language and client-specific instructions as well as instructions to invoke example code.

 Be sure to: